 Introduction: In this article, Gena Philibert-Ortega gives some search tips to help you learn about your female ancestor’s work outside the home.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Some genealogists make the mistake of thinking: “My grandmother didn’t work outside the home – she was just a housewife.”
 Some people may believe that women didn’t have jobs before the latter 20th century, but the fact is that throughout history, many women have had to work outside of the home due to their financial circumstances or because of war.
 Even women whose husbands or families owned their own business, contributed to ensure the success of that endeavor.

 What types of work did women do in past generations?
 Surprisingly, just about any kind of work – much more than what we typically associate with women.
 Occupations varied from those that focused on caring for others to working in cigar factories.

 It goes without saying that working women, especially those in non-traditional jobs, historically faced a backlash from men – especially during times when their work life was seen as unnecessary and even frivolous.

 This 1937 newspaper editorial starts off echoing men’s belief that working women should step aside to give jobs to men who are supporting families – remember, this was during the Great Depression.
 But then the statistics show that most women’s jobs were ones not traditionally sought after by men.
 The editorial states:

 …since 1910 there has been better than a 50 per cent increase in the number of women in gainful employment.
 Latest census summary shows 2,300,000 women in domestic service; 2,000,000 in clerical work; 1,800,000 in factories, laundries and cleaning houses.
 Professional women number nearly 1,500,000; the schools employ 850,000 as teachers.
 Nearly twice as many women are running their own businesses as there were in 1910.